 - Swipe left across the note and you will see a trash icon appear.

-- Tap the trash icon on the of the note(s) you want to delete.
+- Tap the trash icon on the note(s) you want to delete.
 The note will be moved to your Trash Notebook

 - To empty the trash, open the Trash notebook and swipe left across a note to erase it completely from your account.
 You also have the option of restoring it and moving it back into your Notebooks.

-Communicate your visual ideas clearly and effectively using image and PDF markup.
+Communicate your visual ideas clearly and effectively using image and PDF Annotate.

 1. Capture or save an image or PDF into your note